MicrosoftDocs/Hololens/hololens/app-deploy-overview.md

 ## Install via Provisioning Packages

 [Provisioning Packages](app-deploy-provisioning-package.md) allow you to install custom or Line of Business apps, allowing IT pros and administrators to quickly install apps to a local device(s) via USB.
-This can be done without an internet connection and for any identity type.
+This installation can be done without an internet connection and for any identity type.

 Installing via Provisioning Packages is applicable for:

-* Line of Buisness / Self developed (non-public) apps
+* Line of Buisness / Self-developed (non-public) apps
 * Public apps (if offline installer is available)
-* USB side-load only
+* USB side-loading only
 * No auto update (requires manual updates via Provisioning Package)

 ## Install Apps on HoloLens 2 via App Installer